 For In-Camera Custom White Balance, some cameras will require you to take a picture of the neutral white panel under the exact lighting conditions of your photo shoot.
 That image will serve as your reference.
-You should fill as much of the viewfinder as possible with the white panel.
+You should fill as much of the viewfinder as possible with the panel.
+Please refer to your camera's instruction manual for details.